tony-fav/tasmota-blerry/README.md

 ```
 This script will download a larger setup script and run it which downloads `blerry.be`, sets up a blank `blerry_config.json` if one does not already exist, sets up and enables a Rule to launch BLErry on Tasmota boot if one does not already exist, and restarts the ESP.

+**If the script did not seem to work the first time.
+Run it again!
+There is some instability in downloading files to the ESP.**

 Alternately, this setup script can be executed as a Tasmota command:

 ```